Dawn-Craft BurgeeThe Dawn-Craft Variant

 side view of Miss Kendi

-A typical Dawn-Craft variant, showing the small porthole aft and the long side window incorporating two half-height sliding panes.
-It is the number and type of opening pane that distinguishs Dawn‑Craft boats from the earlier Bondon built boats.
+Miss Kendi (B185), the first Dawn-Craft variant to be built, has the long side window incorporating two half-height sliding panes and small porthole aft that distinguishes Dawn‑Craft boats from the earlier Bondon built boats.

 Maytime Safari